Reading Time: 4 minutes read

 When creating unique portraits, consider these outdoor photography ideas that incorporate the rain.

 Try portraits by a rain-covered window.
 Consider shots where a tree provides a bit of shelter.
 Take pictures where your subject is simply out under the full force of the rain shower.
 Recognize how the rain affects the portraits you take.
-Stage shots that will give you a unique look that would be all but impossible to capture any other way.
+Stage shots that will give you an interesting finish that would be all but impossible to capture any other way.